machinelearnjs/machinelearnjs/CONTRIBUTING.md

 1. Reversing an accidental release

 - Goto https://github.com/jasonshin/kalimdorjs and delete mistakenly created release
-- Unpublish the NPM module by running `npm unpublish kalimdor@<version>`
+- Unpublish the NPM module by running `npm unpublish machinelearn@<version>`

 ## Copyright and Licensing

-Kalimdor.js is an open source project licensed under the MIT license.
+machinelearn.js is an open source project licensed under the MIT license.

-Kalimdor.js does not require you to assign the copyright of your contributions, you retain the copyright.
-Kalimdor.js does require that you make your contributions available under the MIT license in order to be included in the main repo.
+machinelearn.js does not require you to assign the copyright of your contributions, you retain the copyright. machinelearn.js does require that you make your contributions available under the MIT license in order to be included in the main repo.

 If appropriate, include the MIT license summary at the top of each file along with the copyright info.